 Additionally, from the second semester onwards (based on grade and motivation) you can opt to apply for the EU Policy Lab package.
 This is an intensive, project-based policy course, immersing students in the practice of EU policy research and report writing.
 It includes an obligatory field trip to conduct policy research, in principle hosted by a Dutch Institute abroad.

 Electives that are offered within the two electives packages are:

 You also have the opportunity to develop a fully customised programme with a selection of courses from other Master's programmes.
 A proposal for such an individual programme must be approved by the programme’s examination board.

-The one-year Master's in European Policy can be extended with an additional internship, with EU institutions, international organisations or national and regional administrations.
-The organisation of the internship is the full responsibility of student and, in consultation with the programme coordinator, possibilities will be sought to accommodate the internship in the framework of the programme.
+The one-year Master's in European Policy can be extended with an additional internship which you can do at an EU institution, an international organisation or a national or regional administration.
+The organisation of the internship is the full responsibility of the student and, in consultation with the programme coordinator, we will attempt to accommodate the internship within the framework of the programme.